 How do you become a technical content writer?

 You also need to be able to think critically and solve problems quickly.
 It is essential as a technical content writer, as you will often face challenges while working on projects.
-To qualify for technical writing jobs, you also need to focus on technical editing, information design, and user experience.
+To qualify for technical writing jobs, you must also focus on technical editing, information design, and user experience.
 These skills will make you a more well-rounded writer and give you an edge over other applicants.

 Is technical writing a good career?